madmattp/simple-keylogger/README.md

 # Simple Keylogger
-  A simple keylogger made in python.
+  A simple keylogger made in Python with the "pynput" lib.
   It generates a "log.txt" file with all the inputs from the keyboard of the user.

 # DISCLAIMER